 International markets can be fiercely competitive and the companies that succeed in them are formidable opponents.
-If you want to get the competitive edge, you’ll need to know as much as possible about your competition and the customers you’re competing for.
+If you want to get the competitive edge, you’ll need to know as much as possible about your competition and the customers with whom you’re competing.

 Finding and qualifying new overseas customers can take a lot of time and resources.
 That’s why enlisting experts is a good idea.
 The following strategies are often useful:

 - Join your industry association in your target market and/or in Canada to help you connect with potential customers abroad.
 This is one of the hidden keys to networking.

 - Attend trade shows in your target market, either as an exhibitor or visitor.
 This helps you introduce your products to many potential buyers in just a few days.